-There are many ways to help determine what your future career should be.
+There are many ways to help declare a major or specific career.
 It's all about finding educational resources and putting yourself out there.
-Here are a few things you can do to help decide on your future career.
+Here are a few things you can do to help you decide on your future career.

-- Research: Do research about careers in your degree, and see what type of job sparks your interest.
-There are many ways you can do research, just talk to your college advisor, look online, or talk to a professor!
+Do research about careers in your degree, and see what type of job sparks your interest.
+There are many different ways you can explore and research various career paths.
+Talk to a professor, college advisor, or research online to look into any particular field of study.
 There are many websites dedicated specifically to the purpose of researching careers, such as My Next Move, MyMajors, and MyPlan.

-Don’t be afraid to try new things if you are unsatisfied with your current career choice, it is never too late to change your mind.
+Never be afraid to try something new if you aren’t satisfied with your current career choice, it is never too late to change your mind.
 It may seem like an inconvenience at the time, but in the long run, will be worth the time.